nordstream3/FOC/README.md

 * Motor control software, such as the VESC firmware

 ## Installation
-To install the watt@FOC board, follow these steps:
+To install the KING board, follow these steps:

 * Order the PCB from JLCPCB using the provided gerber files
 * JLCPCB can offer the service of mounting all components, with the exception of shunts and mosfets